Armed man arrested for threat to kill Justice Kavanaugh - NewsBreak

 Armed man arrested for threat to kill Justice Kavanaugh

-Roske was dressed in black when he arrived by taxi just after 1 a.m. outside Kavanaugh’s home in a Washington suburb.
-He had a Glock 17 pistol, ammunition, a knife, zip ties, pepper spray, duct tape and other items that he told police he would use to break into Kavanaugh's house and kill him, according to a criminal complaint and an affidavit filed in federal court in Maryland.
+Roske, 26, had a Glock 17 pistol, ammunition, a knife, zip ties, pepper spray, duct tape and other items that he told police he would use to break into Kavanaugh’s house and kill him, according to a criminal complaint and affidavit filed in federal court in Maryland.
 Roske said he purchased the gun to kill Kavanaugh and that he also would kill himself, the affidavit said.

 Roske told police he was upset by a leaked draft opinion suggesting the Supreme Court is about to overrule Roe v.
 Wade, the landmark abortion case.
 He also said he was upset over the school massacre in Uvalde, Texas, and believed Kavanaugh would vote to loosen gun control laws, the affidavit said.